Fact or Myth

 The recommended daily intake of calcium for most adults is in the neighborhood of 1,000- to 1,300-milligrams per day.
-If the loss of 50 milligrams (~ 5%) of calcium versus an intake of 1,000 milligrams or more is a health hazard for a heavy coffee drinker, then perhaps, the over-indulgent coffee drinker should eat some cheese, drink some milk, or devour some yogurt, or perhaps munch on a pile of seafood.
-If you are inclined to put a splash of milk into your coffee, perhaps you would actually increase your intake of calcium by drinking coffee, at least if you drink "caffè latte".
+If the loss of 50 milligrams (~5%) of calcium versus an intake of 1,000 milligrams or more is a health hazard for a heavy coffee drinker, then perhaps, the overindulgent coffee drinker should eat some cheese, drink some milk, or devour some yogurt, or perhaps munch on a pile of seafood.
+If you are inclined to put a splash of milk into your coffee, perhaps you would actually increase your intake of calcium by drinking coffee, certainly so if you drink "caffè latte".

-On the other hand, coffee does have its helpful attributes.
-The brown stuff gets us going in the morning.
+On the good side, the brown stuff gets us going in the morning.
 The taste of coffee blends well with many kinds of food and certainly has an enticing aroma.
 Add a little cream, and magically, one is in heaven.
-Research tells us that other nutritional and health benefits derive from coffee, but that is a story for another day.

-The design of this chart's vertical axis, however, distorts the truth
+The design of this chart's vertical axis distorts the graphic representation of the data

 .
 This chart shows a range of CO2